thedougco/responsive.ly/_posts/2013-04-01-session-notes-for-eric-meyers-strong-layout-systems.md

 Flex-start and flex-end can used to create height variations on three column design and set alignment for an individual box using: center, baseline, flex-end.

+**Grid definition**
+Eric shows a layout example using Grid-definition-columns: grid-definition-rows and grid-definition-columns.

 “ ” ’